These Vegan Sneakers Are Comfy & Good For The Earth

 Advertisement

-The European sizing fits a bit large for me: I orderd a size 36 that left me with just a bit too much room around my toes (I am normally a US 5.5).
+The European sizing fits a bit large for me: I ordered a size 36 that left me with just a bit too much room around my toes (I am normally a US 5.5).
 However, it didn't cause any discomfort.
 The shoes had really good cushioning around the sides of my arches – something I don't usually get from my other sneakers – but I personally thought the insoles could have used more foam padding.
 It did feel like walking on a flat surface, but that is probably not a bad thing for people whose feet are on the flatter side.

 One thing I was very happy with was the appearance of the sneakers: they remind me of tennis shoes my parents used to wear back in the '90s, but with a more modern and well-made feel.
 The cork label on the padded tongue also mimics the kind of details you'd find in designer sneakers.

 I also appreciate the off-white color, which goes well with the warmer, saturated tones in my wardrobe, and looks great with a pair of simple blue jeans.
-Plus, unlike stark white, they won't show ever smudge and stain that city life often wrecks on white shoes.
+Plus, unlike stark white, they won't show every smudge and stain that city life often wrecks on white shoes.
 The rubber outsoles come in a slightly deeper caramel – a big plus when it comes to making scruff marks look less obvious.
 The only area where I would deduct some points is that the shoes aren't completely waterproof (probably since they are perforated), but they did fine when I walked around in lighter rain.

 Advertisement